How to Create RSS Feeds for Twitter

-Twitter has dropped support for RSS Feeds but there is a simple solution that you can use to generate RSS feeds for your various Twitter streams including Twitter search results, user timelines, favorites and even Twitter lists.
+Twitter does not offer RSS Feeds but there is a simple solution that you can use to generate RSS feeds for your various Twitter streams including Twitter search results, user timelines, favorites, lists and even the new Twitter collections.

-Without RSS feeds, it is difficult to use your Twitter data elsewhere.
-For instance, you can no longer create recipes in IFTTT that get triggered when there’s a new @mentions or a new tweet is added to search results.
+RSS feeds are essential if you need to use your Twitter data elsewhere.
+For instance, you cannot create recipes in IFTTT that get triggered when there’s a new @mentions or a new tweet is added to search results.
 You cannot import your Twitter timeline automatically into your blog.
-You cannot track Twitter search results for certain keywords in your RSS reader.
+You cannot follow Twitter feeds in an RSS reader like Feedly or even Google Docs.

 How to Create RSS Feeds in Twitter

-- From your Twitter homepage, go to Settings -> Widgets (link) and create a new widget.
-You can create widgets for user timelines, favorites, Twitter list and search results.
+- On the Twitter website, go to Settings -> Widgets (link) and create a new widget.
+You can create widgets for user timelines, favorites, Twitter lists, collections and search results.

 - Once the new widget is published, make a note of the widget ID which you can find in the URL of the widget.
 If you don’t have a widget ready yet, use 362462751664263169 for a sample widget ID.

-- Go to Publish -> Deploy as Web App and click the “Save New Version” button.
+- Inside the Script Editor, go to Publish -> Deploy as Web App and click the “Save New Version” button.
 Set Anyone, including Anonymous under Who has access to the app and hit Deploy.